2006 Arkansas elections

 Arkansas's 2006 state elections were held November 7, 2006.
 Primaries were held May 23 and runoffs, if necessary, were held June 13.
 Arkansas elected seven constitutional officers, 17 of 35 state senate seats, all 100 house seats and 28 district prosecuting attorneys, and voted on one constitutional amendment and one referred question.
 Non-partisan judicial elections were held the same day as the party primaries for four Supreme Court justices, four appeals circuit court judges, and eight district court judges.

+In the 2006 general election in Arkansas, Democratic candidates won all statewide executive offices, majorities in both state legislative chambers, and 3 out of 4 U.S. House seats.